haniffalab/webatlas-pipeline/sphinx/installation.rst

    conda env create -f envs/environment.yaml

-Then make sure you activate the ``webatlas`` environment beforer you use the pipeline.
+Then make sure you activate the ``webatlas`` environment before you use the pipeline.

 .. code-block:: shell
    :caption: Input